TAICO-Dialogue

 • A roadmap for follow-up events in 2025/26

-We are a European consortium of researchers, educational practitioners, representatives of the EdTech sector and policy experts (www.taico-project.eu).
+For this workshop, three European project consortia of researchers, educational practitioners, representatives of the EdTech sector and policy experts have joined forces:

-• Tobias Ley, University for Continuing Education Krems, Austria
+• Tobias Ley, Gerti Pishtari & Florian Gnadlinger, University for Continuing Education Krems, Austria

 • Kairit Tammets, Tallinn University, Estonia